White rhino killed by poachers at French zoo

-The zoo in Thoiry outside Paris said it was the first such incident in Europe.

-The perpetrators forced the main gate and broke through at least two other security barriers on Monday night, without disturbing five people who live on the grounds.
+The perpetrators forced the main gate to Thoiry zoo near Paris and broke through at least two other security barriers on Monday night, without disturbing five people who live on the grounds.

-The animal, a four-year-old southern white male named Vince, was attacked inside an area where at least two other rhinos are kept.
+The animal, a four-year-old "critically endangered" southern white male named Vince, was attacked inside an area where at least two other rhinos are kept.

 "Staff left the rhino enclosure on Monday.
 When they returned on Tuesday, an animal had been killed and its two horns had been sawn off," a police spokeswoman told AFP.